ghislainbourgeois/beancount_portfolio_allocation/README.md

   asset-subclass: "ca-bond"
 ```

-You will also need valid price directives for all commodities held at cost.
+You will also need valid price directives for all commodities held at cost and
+at least one 'operating_currency' option defined.
+The values in the report will
+all be converted to the first 'operating_currency' defined.
+A future version
+will offer a way to specify the currency to use for reporting.

 ### Accounts